Online Partial Discharge Measurement Service

 Risk Assessment Levels

 • 🟡 Investigate (Amber): PD activity detected with stable amplitude.
-The insulation system is degraded but not in immediate danger.
-Action: Increase monitoring frequency (e.g., every 3 months) to track the trend.
-Verify humidity control.
+Insulation is degraded but not in immediate danger.
+Action: Increase monitoring frequency to track trends.

 • 🔴 Critical (Red): High-amplitude PD detected with steep repetition rates or clear evidence of arcing.
 Action: Immediate intervention required.
-Schedule a planned outage to inspect, clean, or replace the component to prevent an in-service fault.
+Schedule a planned outage.

 Comparing Online vs. Offline Testing

-Online and Offline testing are complementary, not mutually exclusive.
-While offline testing is often part of a major Transformer Station Maintenance Service shutdown, online testing fills the gap between these major events.
+Online and Offline testing are complementary.
+While offline testing is often part of a major Transformer Station Maintenance shutdown, online testing fills the gap between these major events.

 When Should You Schedule a PD Survey?

-1. Baseline Survey (Pre-Commissioning): Conduct a survey 24 hours after energizing new equipment.
-This validates the installation quality, checking for issues like crushed cables or loose busbar bolts before the contractor leaves the site.
+1. Baseline Survey (Pre-Commissioning): Conduct a survey 24 hours after energizing new equipment to validate installation quality.

-2. Before Warranty Expiry: A strategic scan 1-2 months before the manufacturer’s warranty ends allows you to claim replacements for defective assets (like bubbling voltage transformers) at no cost.
+2. Before Warranty Expiry: A strategic scan 1-2 months before the manufacturer’s warranty ends allows you to claim replacements for defective assets.

-4. Aging Assets (>15 Years): Equipment approaching the end of its design life should be tested more frequently (every 6 months) as the insulation breakdown rate accelerates.
-This applies heavily to Transformer Maintenance cycles.
+4. Aging Assets (>15 Years): Equipment approaching the end of its design life should be tested more frequently (every 6 months), especially for heavy Transformer lifecycles.

-“If I don’t hear it, it’s not there.”
-False.
-Ultrasonic sensors can detect tracking years before it becomes audible.
+Common Misconception: “If I don’t hear it, it’s not there.”

 William